ARMmbed/Connector-mDS-REST-API/docs/cloud_azure.md

 #### Accounts

 1. Create an account with [mbed developer](https://developer.mbed.org).
-1. Using your mbed developer credentials, check that you can log in to [mbed Cloud Connect](https://connector.mbed.com).
+1. Using your mbed developer credentials, check that you can log in to [mbed Device Connector](https://connector.mbed.com).
 1. Create and setup a Microsoft Azure account:
     - Go to the [Azure portal](https://www.azure.com).
     - Click **Free Account** > **Start for free**.